2019 Awards Gala – Reservations

 by members of these societies.

-“For her visionary leadership and distinguished service within the Institute and the CSME.”
+“For her exceptional leadership and distinguished service to the profession at the national level”

 The Canadian Pacific Railway Engineering Medal